kowainik/learn4haskell/README.md

 The course assumes that you install Haskell tooling (GHC and Cabal), edit code in the corresponding chapters, run GHCi (Haskell interpreter, explained in the course) from the root of this project and load your chapters to check your code.
-Don't worry, each Chapter explains all the needed information!
+Don't worry, each chapter explains all the needed information!

 We also provide Makefile with commands to test your solutions locally with the included prepared test-suite.
 We have also configured the CI using GitHub